 — Step 2: read and understand current content

-When we start work on a client project, be it dog wheelchairs, a gourmet truffle hot sauce, or room air purifiers, we don’t really know their target audience (even if we think we do).
+When we start a client project, be it dog wheelchairs, a gourmet truffle hot sauce, or room air purifiers, we don’t really know their target audience (even if we think we do).
 So that’s where we start.

 What product stories are these sites telling?
 What psychological product story angles are they using?
 Study and note them down.

 These are elements on your site that convert really well but are seen by a small fraction of site visitors.
 We call these hidden assets.

 - A video that does a good job demonstrating the product but isn’t clicked on much.
 I shared an example on LinkedIn.

 - Clever hook being used on a competitor site.